kyma-project/kyma-companion/README.md

 ### Redis Server

-Before running the application, the Redis server must be provided.
-It is used to store the conversation with a large language model (LLM).
+Before running the application, you must provide the Redis server.
+It stores the conversation with a large language model (LLM).
-Therefore, **REDIS_URL** must be provided as an environment variable.
+Therefore, provide **REDIS_URL** as an environment variable.

-Here is the [documentation](https://github.tools.sap/kyma/ai-force/blob/main/docs/infrastructure/setup.md#15-redis) <!--the link must be replaced when the OS documentation is available --> on how to create a Redis server.
+For details on how to create a Redis server, read [Create Redis](https://github.tools.sap/kyma/ai-force/blob/main/docs/infrastructure/setup.md#15-redis) <!--the link must be replaced when the OS documentation is available --> on how to create a Redis server.
 For example, `REDIS_URL="redis://{host or ip}:6379"`

 ### Running Kyma Companion Locally